gschurck/tradoge/README.md

 # :chart_with_upwards_trend: TraDOGE

+## ⚠️ TraDOGE is currently broken due to changes on Twitter.
+Stay tuned for the next update.

 Tradoge is a Binance trading bot that instantly buys and sells DOGE cryptocurrency on Binance when Elon Musk tweets about it.

 ![alt text](https://github.com/gschurck/tradoge/blob/media/tradoge.png?raw=true)